allent4n/Uni-SciSum/README.md

 4. **Reproduce Results:**

-   You need to resolve around 10G of space for the LMs and data, you can run the following code for the reproduction of the model performance:
+   You need to resolve around 10G of space for the LLMs and data, you can run the following code for the reproduction of the model performance:
    ```shell
    bash run_finetune.sh
    ```